Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Testing Processes

 The testing process that I used in the assignment was to see the goals that I had for the functionality and the requirements of a component of the softwear.
 I will then work out what my plan will be to test the software so that I can answer the objectives better if I had not done it.
 Testing was done using multiple users that were given a prompt to an objective that they should complete.
-While the users are testing the softwear I record the questions and complents that the user has about the softwear.
-Watch them use the softwear to see how they struggle and have eass with.
+While the users are testing the software I record the questions and compliments that the user has about the software.
+Watch them use the software to see how they struggle and have ease with using the softwear.
+Once all of this has been finished I refect on all the data that I have just gathered and change the softwear accodily.

 ## Design Implications - Ethical / Sustainable / Accessible

+The